GFF logo

 Unsealed

-Seal's fur is at the same time very shiny and almost transparent, which blends very nicely with the mylar body.
-As an added bonus the skin has a striped structure that gives it the look of something fishing.
+Seal's fur is at the same time very shiny, glassy and almost transparent, which blends very nicely with the Mylar body.
+As an added bonus the skin has a striped structure that gives it the look of something fishy.
 The stripes stand out even more clearly when the skin strip gets wet.

 The result is a zonker wing that doesn't steal away attention like a wing made from far denser and longer fur such as rabbit or mink.
 The fly would not be the same with these types of hair.